“Any Fool Can Make A Spring Garden”

 Step 6.
 Garden Ornament

 If it adds interest and makes a statement about the way you enjoy the garden, why not?
-Use something interesting or that compliments its surrounding to draw you forward, further into the garden.
+Use something interesting or that compliments its surroundings to draw you further into the garden.
 Give visitors a reason to move on.